Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Function and symbol spaces for local b-analysis

 is an element of $\Psibc^s(\Rnhalf)$ for an appropriate choice of $r(\zeta)\in S^{-\infty}$ (see Lemma~\ref{LemmaBQuantization}).
 Since $r(\Db)\colon\Hb^{-\infty}(\Rnhalf)\to\Hb^\infty(\Rnhalf)$, we conclude that $\widehat{Au}\in L^2(\R^n)$, which by Plancherel's theorem gives $(z_0,\zeta_0)\notin\WFb^s(u)$, as desired.

-For the converse direction, given $A\in\Psibc^s(\Rnhalf)$, $\sigma_{\bl}^s(A)(z_0,\zeta_0)\neq 0$, take $\phi\in\CI_\cl(\Rnhalf)$ and $\tilde\chi_K\in\CI(\R^n)$ with $\phi(z_0)\neq 0,\tilde\chi_K(\zeta_0)\neq 0$ such that $A$ is elliptic on $\WFb'(B)$, where $B=(\tilde\chi_K(\Db)\la\Db\ra^s+r(\Db))\phi\in\Psibc^s(\Rnhalf)$, again with an appropriately chosen $r\in S^{-\infty}$.
+For the converse direction, given $A\in\Psibc^s(\Rnhalf)$, $\sigma_{\bl}^s(A)(z_0,\zeta_0)\neq 0$, take $\phi\in\CI_\cl(\Rnhalf)$ and $\wt\chi_K\in\CI(\R^n)$ with $\phi(z_0)\neq 0,\wt\chi_K(\zeta_0)\neq 0$ such that $A$ is elliptic on $\WFb'(B)$, where $B=(\wt\chi_K(\Db)\la\Db\ra^s+r(\Db))\phi\in\Psibc^s(\Rnhalf)$, again with an appropriately chosen $r\in S^{-\infty}$.
 A straightforward application of the symbol calculus gives the existence of $C\in\Psibc^0(\Rnhalf),R'\in\Psibc^{-\infty}(\Rnhalf)$ such that $B=CA-R'$; thus $Bu=C(Au)-R'u\in L^2_\bl(\Rnhalf)$.
 Since $r(\Db)\colon\Hb^{-\infty}\to\Hb^\infty$, we conclude that $\chi_K(\zeta)\la\zeta\ra^s\widehat{\phi u}\in L^2(\R^n)$, and the proof is complete. \end{proof}

-It is convenient to build up the calculus of smooth b-ps.d.o's on $M$ using the kernels of b-ps.d.o's explicitly, as done by Melrose \cite{MelroseAPS}: On the one hand, they are conormal distributions, namely the partial Fourier transform of a symbol\footnote{For clarity, the semicolon `;' will often be used to separate base and fiber variables (resp. differential operators) in symbols (resp. operators).} $a(x,y;\lambda,\eta)$ near the diagonal of the b-stretched product $M^2_\bl$, smoothly up to the front face, and on the other hand, they vanish to infinite order at the two boundaries $\lb(M^2_\bl)$ and $\rb(M^2_\bl)$, which in particular ensures that b-ps.d.o's act on weighted spaces.
+It is convenient to build up the calculus of smooth b-\psdo{}s on $M$ using the kernels of b-\psdo{}s explicitly, as done by Melrose \cite{MelroseAPS}: On the one hand, they are conormal distributions, namely the partial Fourier transform of a symbol\footnote{For clarity, the semicolon `;' will often be used to separate base and fiber variables (resp.\ differential operators) in symbols (resp.\ operators).} $a(x,y;\lambda,\eta)$ near the diagonal of the b-stretched product $M^2_\bl$, smoothly up to the front face, and on the other hand, they vanish to infinite order at the two boundaries $\lb(M^2_\bl)$ and $\rb(M^2_\bl)$, which in particular ensures that b-\psdo{}s act on weighted spaces.
 However, we will refrain from describing the kernels of the non-smooth b-operators to be considered later and rather keep track of more information on the symbol $a$, wherever this is necessary.
 The idea is the following: Given a conormal distribution

-The function $I_a(t):=\tilde I_a(e^t)$ is rapidly decaying as $|t|\to\infty$.
-If we require however that $\tilde I_a(s)$ be rapidly decaying as $s\to 0$ and $s\to\infty$, i.e. $I_a$ is super-exponentially decaying as $|t|\to\infty$, it turns out that the symbol $a(\lambda)$ can be extended to an entire function of $\lambda$ with symbol bounds in $\Re\lambda$ which are locally uniform in $\Im\lambda$; see Lemma~\ref{LemmaBSymbolFT} below.
+The function $I_a(t):=\wt I_a(e^t)$ is rapidly decaying as $|t|\to\infty$.
+If we require however that $\wt I_a(s)$ be rapidly decaying as $s\to 0$ and $s\to\infty$, i.e. $I_a$ is super-exponentially decaying as $|t|\to\infty$, it turns out that the symbol $a(\lambda)$ can be extended to an entire function of $\lambda$ with symbol bounds in $\Re\lambda$ which are locally uniform in $\Im\lambda$; see Lemma~\ref{LemmaBSymbolFT} below.

 \begin{definition} Let $m\in\R$.
 Then $S^m_\bl((\overline{\R_+})_x\times\R^{n-1}_y;\R_\lambda\times\R^{n-1}_\eta)$ is the space of all symbols $a\in S^m((\Rnhalf)_z;\R_\zeta^n)$ such that the partial inverse Fourier transform $\sF_{\lambda\to t}^{-1}a$ is super-exponentially decaying as $|t|\to\infty$, i.e. for all $\mu\in\R$, there is $C_\mu<\infty$ such that $|\sF_{\lambda\to t}^{-1}a(x,y;t,\eta)|\leq C_\mu e^{-\mu|t|}$ for $|t|>1$. \end{definition}